FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-04.md

 throughput for non-zero-loss (and other possible repeatibility enhancements), while being precise enough to force a specific way to resolve trial inconsistencies.
+{::comment}
+    mkonstan: The last paragraph is full of ambiguity.
+It needs to be more precise what is meant by quantity or quantities.
+{:/comment}

 But until such definition is agreed upon, the correct way to handle inconsistent trial results remains an open problem.

+{::comment}
+    mkonstan: Isn't MLRsearch an attempt to address this, and if so, this should be stated.
+If not, that should be stated too.
+{:/comment}

 # How the problems are addressed

+{::comment}
+    mkonstan: Paragraph-1 (Pgph-1)
+{:/comment}
 Configurable loss ratio in MLRsearch search goals are there in direct support for non-zero-loss conditional throughput.
 In practice the conditional throughput results' stability increases with higher loss ratio goals.

+{::comment}
+    mkonstan: Pgph-2
+{:/comment}

 Multiple trials with noise tolerance enhancement, as implemented in MLRsearch using non-zero goal exceed ratio value,